LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Aime/Mazikeen.md

 Mazikeen took to her lessons with [[Seram Dos]], her uncle and court spy master of [[Llawyr un Mawr]].
 After [[The death of the duke of Woodfall]] Seram took Mazikeen under his wing, training her in the art of deception - Mazikeen took employ as a smuggler and vowed revenge on the Brokvar Court

 Mazikeen has a bounty placed on her after [[Lupella Lundgren]] realises that Mazikeen aims to kill her grandfather [[Ven-Dryk]].
-While fleeing, Mazikeen and her wife are attacked by a gravity sorcerer; and bringing down a great glowing green
+While fleeing, Mazikeen and her wife are attacked by a gravity sorcerer; and bringing down a great green missile slays them both.
+Mazikeen is fortunately resurrected during Alfread's master's experiment.

 ### Character Info